wazo-platform/wazo-doc/source/community/community.rst

 * The preferred way: open a pull request on `Github <https://github.com/xivo-pbx/xivo-doc>`_ and add a line to this page (see: :ref:`contributing_to_the_documentation`).
-* You can also open a feature request on the `bug tracker <https://projects.xivo.io/projects/xivo/issues>`_.
+* You can also open a contribution ticket on the `bug tracker <https://projects.xivo.io/projects/xivo/issues>`_.

 Note that we only accept documents in open formats, such as PDF or ODF.